bloominstituteoftechnology/node-auth3-project/BattlePlan.md

 (1x)mongod for DB to be running before server starts..
 (2x)yarn install and yarn start for the server....
-(3)modiffy middleware.js so cors uses authentication...
+(3x)modiffy middleware.js so cors uses authentication...
-(4)test the registration endpoint: with an object that contains { "username": "moises", "password": "12345", "race":"human" }`
+(4x)test the registration endpoint('/api/auth/register'): with an object that contains { "username": "moises", "password": "12345", "race":"human" }`

 ## Client Todo:
 (1x) yarn install